NEET PG Exam 2026: A Comprehensive Guide to Fulfill Your Medical Aspirations

 Dos:

-- Make sure to hold both your admit card and official identification proof on you.
+- Make sure to hold both your admit card and official identification proof with you.

-- Arrive at your exam center a full hour before your allotted start time.
+- Arrive at your exam centre a full hour before your allotted start time.

 - Follow the right dietary practices and stay hydrated.